fedidat/HexoSite/source/_posts/100-404-page-with-hexo.md

 If we're already on the subject, I'll tell you how I used hexo's cactus theme to embed 2048 into the page.

-Disclaimer: I got the great idea from System76.
-By the way, you can use the it-just-works iframe approach like [they](https://system76.com/404) do.
+Disclaimer: I got this great idea from System76's 404 page.
+By the way, you can use the it-just-works iframe approach like [they](https://system76.com/404) did.
 Here's how I did it:

 - First, we have to bring 2048, we can use [this package](https://www.npmjs.com/package/game-2048).
 So `npm i game-2048`.

 - Now to bring the package to cactus: `sudo npm i -g gulp` if that isn't already the case.
-Then in `gulpfile.js` add a task to bring 2048 into the libs and add it to `lib` task's dependencies.
+Then in `gulpfile.js` add a task to bring 2048 into the libs and add it to the `lib` task's dependencies:

 ```js
 gulp.task('lib:2048',function(){